dianabali/DLBCSPJWD01/README.md

 ![Screenshot](images/gitclone.png)

-3. Navigate inside the DLBCSPJWD01 folder.
+3. Navigate inside the DLBCSPJWD01 folder by running `cd your-path-to-DLBCSPJWD01` like this:

 ![Screenshot](images/navigate.png)